-Cowboys Advance, Sooners Eliminated at NCAA Golf Championships
+Cowboys Advance to Final, Sooners Eliminated at NCAA Golf Championships

-Oklahoma State won its quarterfinal match against Texas A&M, while Oklahoma lost to Auburn as match play began at the NCAA Men’s Golf Championships at Karsten Creek in Stillwater Tuesday.
+Oklahoma State advanced to the championship match, while Oklahoma lost to Auburn as match play began at the NCAA Men's Golf Championships at Karsten Creek in Stillwater Tuesday.

+The Cowboys beat Auburn in the semifinals to advance to the Wednesday final against Alabama.

+Three OSU golfers won their matches easily, with Viktor Hovland winning the opening match 4 and 3, Zach Bauchou won the final match by that same score, and Austin Eckroat clinched the semifinal win with a 3 and 2 win in the fourth of the matches as OSU won 3-2.

-OSU got wins from Matthew Wolff, Viktor Hovland and Austin Eckroat to win and advance to the semifinals on Tuesday afternoon.
+In the quarterfinals against Texas A&M, OSU got wins from Matthew Wolff, Viktor Hovland and Austin Eckroat to win and advance to the semifinals on Tuesday afternoon.

 Eckroat clinched the team win with a short birdie putt on #18 to win his match 1 up.